louisangesakala/How-to-setup-Active-Directory/README.md

   You can now log into Client-1 as a normal, non-administrative user now.
 </p>
 <p>
-  Normally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab):
+  Normally you’d want to do this with Group Policy that allows you to change MANY systems at once:
 </p>
 <p>
   <img src="https://i.imgur.com/8BfpT3s.png" height="75%" width="100%" alt="remote desktop setup"/>